DS3Lab/cognival-cli/README.md

  Feel free to report issues and bugs you encounter.

  ## A framework for cognitive word embedding evaluation
- The CogniVal tool generates and fits a neural network regression to predict cognitive data such as fMRI, eye-tracking and EEG (corpora mapping words to cognitive signals) from word embedding inputs.
+ The CogniVal tool generates and fits a neural network regression to predict cognitive data such as fMRI, eye-tracking and EEG (corpora mapping words to cognitive signals) from word and sentence embedding inputs.
  Thus, it allows determining the predictive power of sets of of word embeddings with respect to cognitive sources.
 Currently supported modalities are **eye-tracking**, **electroencephalography (EEG)** and **functional magnetic resonance imaging (fMRI)**.
 Furthermore, the significance of the prediction can be estimated by comparing a set of embeddings with n-fold random baselines of identical dimensionality and computing statistic significance using the Wilcoxon signed-rank test with conservative Bonferroni correction, counteracting the multiple hypotheses problem.
+Several word and sentence embeddings are bundled, as well as cognitive sources on the word and sentence level.
+For word embeddings, cognitive sources are pre-scaled (for compatibility with the original implementation).
+For sentence embeddings, scaling and dimensionality reduction occurs on the fly during cross-validation.

 ## Installation

 ### Installing latest release with pip
 1. Download the `.tar.gz` file of the latest release from [https://github.com/DS3Lab/cognival-cli/releases/](https://github.com/DS3Lab/cognival-cli/releases/)
 2. Install with pip (this will automatically install all requirements):
-`pip install ./cognival-0.1.1.tar.gz`
+`pip install ./cognival-0.x.x.tar.gz`

 ### Installing from source
 1. Clone or download this repository as a ZIP.